 About

-Josh Quinlan is a British audio producer, baritone and conductor, originally from Liverpool but now living in Dorset and working across the UK.
-He maintains a busy schedule of freelance recording and performance work, whilst running Endelium Records (an independent classical record label and music distribution company) and managing National Youth Choir Recordings.
+Josh Quinlan is a British audio producer & baritone.
+He maintains a busy schedule of freelance recording and performance work, and runs both Endelium Records (an independent classical record label and music distribution company) and National Youth Choir’s in-house record label, National Youth Choir Recordings.

-He specialises in working with choirs, vocal ensembles, and soloists, with a particular passion for recording New Music.
+He specialises in working with choirs, vocal ensembles, and soloists, with a particular passion for recording new music.
 His production style is defined by clarity, depth, and a naturalistic sound that captures the emotional immediacy of performance while preserving the acoustic integrity of the space.
+He is also a firm believer in artist-centred sessions - creating a friendly, positive environment where creativity, collaboration and enjoyment is allowed to flourish.
 As a performer-producer, he brings a rare dual perspective to the studio, enabling him to communicate with artists effectively and support them in achieving recordings of exceptional nuance and quality.

 Josh was born with a rare condition called Oculocutaneous Albinism, and has been registered blind since birth.
-He began his musical training at the Royal Northern College of Music’s Junior Department, studying Singing, Conducting, Composition, Clarinet (with a focus on Bass Clarinet), and Advanced Musicology.
+He first trained at the Royal Northern College of Music’s Junior Department, studying Singing, Conducting, Composition, Clarinet (with a focus on Bass Clarinet), and Advanced Musicology.
 During his time there, he received several awards for Composition and was honoured with the Percy Welton Prize for Academic Music.
 He went on to read Music at the University of York, graduating with First-Class Honours in 2021.

 At age 18, Josh made his conducting debut at the Royal Albert Hall, performing his own music with musicians from the Royal Liverpool Philharmonic.
 In 2023, he was selected for the prestigious Glyndebourne Academy, receiving mentorship as a young vocal soloist with exceptional potential.